 As the weather changes and the leaves begin to fall from trees, yard clean up begins.
 For some Minnesotans, this involves bagging their yard waste and putting it out on the curb for pick up, or taking it to a yard waste collection site.

 For others?
 It involves piling it up and setting it all on fire.
+Like this:

 The burning of fall yard debris is no small affair in Minnesota: The state issues 43,250 burn permits annually.
 This year, with sparse rain, high winds, and lack of humidity, the Northwestern and Central parts of the state have an elevated risk of fire danger.
 The Minnesota Department of Natural Resources (DNR) is asking that people using burn piles to dispose of yard waste, or leaf piles, and to check the burn permit website for information to make sure that conditions allow for burning in their area.
 If condition do not cooperate, residents may need to find an alternative way to dispose of the waste.